aeternity/protocol/node/api/channel_ws_api.md

  * `"solo_closing"` - reported by both parties, when the on-chain channel state is detected to transition to a proper `solo_closing` state - that is, with the latest known state.
- * `"can_slash"` or `"can_snapshot"`- reported by both parties, when the on-chain channel state is detected to transition to to an improper state - that is, when there exists a later mutually authenticated state than the one reported by either party on-chain.
+ * `"can_slash"` or `"can_snapshot"`- reported by both parties, when the on-chain channel state is seen to transition into an improper state - that is, when there exists a later mutually authenticated state than the one reported by either party on-chain.
 If the channel is not yet closing - that could be a malicious `channel_force_progress_tx` and the reported